Ronaldo brace rescues dethroned Juve against Udinese

 Ciro Immobile added the second from the penalty spot before half-time after an Ivan Radovanovic foul.

-Genoa made a triple substitution after the break and got back into the game when under-pressure Lazio defender Adam Marusic turned into his own net.
+Genoa got back into the game when under-pressure Lazio defender Adam Marusic turned into his own net.

 Luis Alberto curled in a third for the hosts just after with Correa then making it 4-1.